-- At 85 PFS: Work with downtown employers to advertise and inform employees about how to use the City permit system and where parking is available.; and/or - At 85 PFS: Enforce against employees or TriMet patrons who use spaces intended for visitors to downtown businesses.; and/or - At 85 PFS: Modify the availability of on-street parking for short-term visitors or long-term permit holders, depending on the need of the adjacent building occupants.; and/or - At 85 PFS: Increase permit prices.; and/or - At 85 PFS: Invest in lighting, landscaping, and other amenities to make other parking areas, and the walk to them, more attractive.; and/or - At 85 PFS: Acquire or construct new parking supply.; and/or - At 85 PFS: Work with employers and TriMet to decrease the need for downtown employees' and patrons' need to drive to and park in downtown (implement Transportation Demand Management measures).
+- At 85 PFS: Work with downtown employers to advertise and inform employees about how to use the City permit system and where parking is available. - At 85 PFS: Enforce against employees or TriMet patrons who use spaces intended for visitors to downtown businesses. - At 85 PFS: Modify the availability of on-street parking for short-term visitors or long-term permit holders, depending on the need of the adjacent building occupants. - At 85 PFS: Increase permit prices.